Outlook Integration Guide

 - Description: Optional details about the credential's purpose

-- Auth Type: "OAuth2" (only option available for Outlook)
+- Auth Type: "OAuth2"

 - Client ID: The Application (client) ID from Azure